maxzz/test-pm/readme.md

 # Overview

 This application developed to test the Password Managers ability to handle different login / password change forms.
+The webpage created as a single HTML file that embed all resources so the file can be easily placed anywhere.

 ![](src/assets/preview.png)